achalkagwad/achalkagwad/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I have more than 10 plus years of IT Business and Life Experience :).\
+💡 &nbsp;I have more than 10 plus years of IT, Business and Life Experience :).\
 🎓 &nbsp;I'm currently undergoing Masters in Data Science and Machine Learning with Liverpool John Moores University with edtech partner Upgrad.\
 🌱 &nbsp;I'm looking to solve typical ecommerce and consumer marketing problems in that value chain and using data and machine learning.
 I am in the process to enhance and build domain knowledge and typical Data and ML skills necessary to solve such problems. \
 ✍️ &nbsp;Before stepping into the world of data science with consumer marketing I had my own start up dealing with Childrens Holistic Wellbeing.
 More details on the work we did here:(https://www.thehomecoming.org) and (https://fb.me/dhomecoming) \